quixio/quix-docs/docs/deploy/yaml-variables.md

   10:08 Main.
 Check the animal.
 We can see the change has been reflected.
 So now let's go back to the quick view of things and see what's going on there.

   10:23 So I'll go into.
 So the production environment.
-And now you can see that quicks has detected all I'm out of sync with what's in the get repository.
+And now you can see that Quix has detected all I'm out of sync with what's in the get repository.

   10:33 So it knows that this environment needs to be synced with get repository because we just merged some changes from dev to main.